MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-choose-a-specific-version-of-mapi-to-load.md

 9.  `GetComponentPath` then calls **FGetComponentPath**, obtaining the path of the default version of MAPI.

-10.  `GetMAPIPath` then returns this path to the caller, which then loads MAPI and explicitly links to it as described in [How to: Link to MAPI Functions](how-to-link-to-mapi-functions.md).
+10.  `GetMAPIPath` then returns this path to the caller, which then loads MAPI and explicitly links to it as described in [Link to MAPI Functions](how-to-link-to-mapi-functions.md).

 ## Notes